39th WSSG welcomes new commander

-Col. Marc Sands, 39th Weapons System Security Group outgoing commander, gives a farewell speech during a change of command ceremony on June 6, 2020, at Incirlik Air Base, Turkey.
+Leadership from the 39th Air Base Wing and 39th Weapons Systems Security Group conducts a change of command ceremony June 6, 2020, at Incirlik Air Base, Turkey.
 According to Air Force regulations, the primary purpose of a change of command ceremony is to allow subordinates to witness the formal command change from one officer to another.
 (U.S. Air Force photo by Staff Sgt.
 Andrea Salazar)

 |Date Taken: